Nkwor-Jane/image_gallery/README.md

-# Photo Gallery with UnSPlash API
+# Photo Gallery with Unsplash API

 ## Overview

 This project is part of the Codevixens 10 Days of Frontend Challenge (Day 9).
 This photo gallery web application was built using Vite React.
-The task focuses on mastering API integraion (UnSplash API) and creating a simple user interface in ReactJS.
+The task focuses on mastering API integration (Unsplash API) and creating a simple user interface in ReactJS.

 ## Features

 - **API Integration:** Sign up on Unsplash to get your API key.
 The API key is used to fetch photos.
-- **State Management:** React's **useState** and **useEffect** hooks were used to manage fetched photos, load state and potential errors.
+- **State Management:** React's **useState** and **useEffect** hooks were used to manage fetched photos, load state, and potential errors.
-- **User Interface:** The fetched photos where displayed in a grid layout.
-Each card contains the photo, photographer's picture, name of the photographer and number of likes for the photo.
+- **User Interface:** The fetched photos were displayed in a grid layout.
+Each card contains the image, photographer's picture, photographer's name, and number of likes for the photo.
-- **Error Handling:** This was done to provide appropriate feedback incases where the API calls fails.
+- **Error Handling:** This was done to provide appropriate feedback when API calls fail.

 ## Installation